 Swiss chard is a leafy green that can be harvested continually to be used in salads or cooked.
 Its leaves may be plain green or have red midribs.

 On a winter's day, the sight of the sycamore's bright white trunk against a blue sky is breathtaking.
-This tree can grow to massive proportions when well-sited and should be given plenty of space.
-This beautiful tree can be messy.
+This tree can grow to massive proportions when well-sited and should be given plenty of space, especially since they can be messy.

 Peanuts are small leguminous plants with many bright yellow flowers.
 They form their fruits underground and they should be harvested in the fall when the plant begins to yellow.